shaoyiHusky/SparseProgressiveDistillation/README.md

 ========
 This is the Pytorch implementation for sparse progressive distillation (SPD).
 For more details about the motivation, techniques and experimental results, refer to our **ACL 2022** paper [(https://arxiv.org/pdf/2110.08190.pdf)](https://arxiv.org/pdf/2110.08190.pdf).

-Experimental results on GLUE Benchmark
+Experimental Results on GLUE Benchmark
 ============
 The model training and evaluation are performed with CUDA 11.1 on Quadro RTX6000 GPU and Intel(R) Xeon(R) Gold 6244 @ 3.60GHz CPU.
 The results may vary due to different GPU models, drivers, CUDA SDK versions.
 <img width="761" alt="image" src="https://github.com/shaoyiHusky/SparseProgressiveDistillation/assets/66193101/44a85974-1882-4ef6-94b4-3b2ce681d456">